Stoke Poges: Etymology

 In the name Stoke Poges, stoke means "stockaded (place)" that is staked with more than just boundary-marking stakes.
-In the 1086 Domesday Book, the village was recorded as Stoche.
+In the Domesday Book of 1086, the village was recorded as Stoche.
 William Fitz-Ansculf, who held the manor in 1086 (in the grounds of which the Norman parish church was built), later became known as William Stoches or William of Stoke.
-Amicia of Stoke, heiress to the manor, married Robert Pogeys, Knight of the Shire 200 years later, and the village eventually became known as Stoke Poges.
+Two hundred years later Amicia of Stoke, heiress to the manor, married Robert Pogeys, Knight of the Shire, and the village eventually became known as Stoke Poges.
 Robert Poges was the son of Savoyard Imbert Pugeys, valet to King Henry III and later steward of the royal household.
 Poges and Pocheys being an English attempt at Pugeys which ironically meant "worthless thing".
 The spelling appearing as "Stoke Pocheys", if applicable to this village, may suggest the pronunciation of the second part had a slightly more open "o" sound than the word "Stoke".

 Stoke Poges Manor House

 A manor house at Stoke Poges was built before the Norman Conquest and was mentioned in the 1086 Domesday Book.
 In 1555 the owner, Francis Hastings, 2nd Earl of Huntingdon, pulled down much of the existing fortified house.
 He replaced it with a large Tudor brick-built house, with numerous chimneys and gables.
-In 1599 it was acquired by Sir Edward Coke, who is said to have entertained Queen Elizabeth I there in 1601.
+In 1599, it was acquired by Sir Edward Coke, who is said to have entertained Queen Elizabeth I there in 1601.

 A few decades later, the married lady of the manor, Frances Coke, Viscountess Purbeck, the daughter of Sir Edward Coke, had a love affair with Robert Howard, a member of parliament.
 The affair's discovery was received as a scandal upon the three people involved, and in 1635 Lady Frances was imprisoned for adultery.
 She later escaped from prison to France, and eventually returned and lived at Stoke Poges Manor for a time.
 She died at Oxford in 1645 at the court of King Charles I.

-Charles I himself was imprisoned at Stoke Poges Manor in 1647 before his execution.
+In August 1647, Charles I spent a night or two there, as a prisoner, on his removal from Moor Park, Rickmansworth on the way to his execution.

 Later the manor came into the possession of Thomas Penn, a son of William Penn who founded Pennsylvania and was its first proprietor.
 Thomas Penn held three-fourths of the proprietorship.
 The manor property remained in his family for at least two generations, as his son John Penn "of Stoke" also lived there.
 Thomas Gray's 1750 poem "A Long Story" describes the house and its occupants.
 Sir Edwin Henry Landseer was a frequent visitor to the house and rented it as a studio for some time.
 His most famous painting, The Monarch of the Glen (1851), is said to have been created at Stoke Poges, with the deer in the park used as models.

+In 2012, the property was sold by South Bucks District Council for a sum of £300,000.
+It was bought by a property developer and was subsequently advertised for sale at £13.5 million.